Ana Fernández / SEO

 For example, if a SaaS company offers automation solutions, it might have:

-• A Pillar Page: Process Automation
+• A pillar page: Process Automation

-• And support pages such as:
+• And supporting pages such as:

 • Marketing automation